simonhwk/ga-tsp/README.md

 - Genetic Algorithm (Tournament Selection & Hierarchical)

 ![RS VS RMHC VS GA](./rs_rmhc_ga_v2.png)

-# tsp_10.txt - Test file
-A simple test file with only 10  datapoints for you to test if your algorithm works.

 # Top Tip:
 Make your own test file to debug your algorithm.
 For example: make a file of